runzeeee/Developing-and-Designing-Interactive-Devices/FinalProject.md

 1. Project plan: Big idea, timeline, parts needed, fall-back plan.
  ![image](https://user-images.githubusercontent.com/58859231/202033270-e53fa037-42ce-444f-a908-c8b16d0694e3.png)

+Big idea:

+# Darchery
+Scaled down version of archery where the players throw darts at an archery target, and the points for each player are tracked and displayed on a web server.
+The settings could be configured such that numerous games could be played.

+timeline:

+November 7-10

+Test out mini model of "Darchery"

+November 10-14

+Gather materials needed for bigger version of "Darchery"

+November 15-18

+Build the actual version of "Darchery"

+November 21-22/23

+Team's functional check off

+November 28-December 2

+Prepare the documentation / presentation

+parts needed:

+Raspberry Pi

+Capacitor sensors

+Joystick sensor

+Digital screen

+Alligator clips

+Cardboards

+Tapes

+Tin foil

+...

+fall-back plan:

+whack-a-mole or mini golf

 2. Functioning project: The finished project should be a device, system, interface, etc. that people can interact with.